-How to Hide the Contact Form 7 After Submission
+Why You Should Hide Contact Form 7 After Submission

 Why Contact Form 7 Doesn’t Hide the Form Automatically

-Contact Form 7 submits forms using AJAX.
-This means the page does not reload after submission, and the form remains visible unless you manually change its behavior.
+Contact Form 7 uses AJAX, meaning the page does not reload after submission.
+Because of this, the form remains visible unless manually hidden.

 The Correct Way to Detect a Successful Submission